 Whether the identification of the Patent took place before or after the approval of the Recommendation | Deliverable, if the Patent Holder is unwilling to license under paragraph 2.1 or 2.2 of the Patent Policy, the Organizations will promptly advise the Technical Bodies responsible for the affected Recommendation | Deliverable so that appropriate action can be taken.
 Such action will include, but may not be limited to, a review of the Recommendation | Deliverable or its draft in order to remove the potential conflict or to further examine and clarify the technical considerations causing the conflict.

-4 Patent Statement and Licensing Declaration Form
+I.4 Patent Statement and Licensing Declaration Form

-4.1 The purpose of the Declaration Form
+I.4.1 The purpose of the Declaration Form

 To provide clear information in the Patent Information databases of each Organization, Patent Holders have to use the Declaration Form, which is available on the web site of each Organization (the Declaration Form is included in Annex 2 for information purposes).
-They must be sent to the Organizations for the attention, for ITU, of the Directors of the TSB or the BR or, for ISO/IEC, of the CEOs.
-The purpose of the Declaration Form is to ensure a standardized submission to the respective Organizations of the declarations being made by Patent Holders and, most importantly, to require in the case of ITU, and to strongly desire in the case of ISO and IEC, supporting information and an explanation if a Patent Holder declares his/her unwillingness to license under option 1 or 2 of the Declaration Form (i.e., declares option 3 of the Declaration Form).
+They must be sent to the Organizations for the attention, for ITU, of the Directors of the TSB or the BR or, for ISO or IEC, of the CEOs.
+The purpose of the Declaration Form is to ensure a standardized submission to the respective Organizations of the declarations being made by Patent Holders.

 The Declaration Form gives Patent Holders the means of making a licensing declaration relative to rights in Patents required for implementation of a specific Recommendation | Deliverable.
-Specifically, by submitting this Declaration Form the submitting party declares its willingness/unwillingness to license, according to the Patent Policy, Patents held by it and whose licence would be required to practice or implement part(s) or all of a specific Recommendation | Deliverable.
+Specifically, by submitting this Declaration Form the submitting party declares its willingness to license (by selecting option 1 or 2 on the Form) /or its unwillingness to license (by selecting option 3 on the Form), according to the Patent Policy, Patents held by it and whose licence would be required to practice or implement part(s) or all of a specific Recommendation | Deliverable.

-The statement contained in the Declaration Form remains in force as long as it has not been replaced, e.g., in case of obvious errors.
+If a Patent Holder has selected the licensing option 3 on the Declaration Form, then, for the referenced relevant ITU Recommendation, the ITU requires the Patent Holder to provide certain additional information permitting patent identification.
+In such a situation, for any relevant ISO or IEC Deliverable, the ISO and IEC strongly encourage (but do not require) the Patent Holder to provide certain additional information permitting patent identification.

-Multiple Declaration Forms are appropriate if the Patent Holder has identified several Patents and classifies them in different options of the Declaration Form and/or if the Patent Holder classifies different claims of a complex patent in different options of the Declaration Form.
+Multiple Declaration Forms are appropriate if the Patent Holder wishes to identify several Patents and classifies them in different options of the Declaration Form for the same Recommendation | Deliverable or if the Patent Holder classifies different claims of a complex patent in different options of the Declaration Form.

+Information contained in a Declaration Form may be corrected in case of obvious errors, such as a typographical mistake in a standard or patent reference number.
+The licensing declaration contained in the Declaration Form remains in force unless it is superseded by another Declaration Form containing more favourable licensing terms and conditions from a licensee's perspective reflecting (a) a change in commitment from option 3 to either option 1 or option 2, (b) a change in commitment from option 2 to option 1 or (c) un-checking one or more sub-options contained within option 1 or 2.

-4.2 Contact information
+I.4.2 Contact information

 In completing Declaration Forms, attention should be given to supplying contact information that will remain valid over time.
 Where possible, the “Name and Department” and e-mail address should be generic.
 Also it is preferable, where possible, that parties, particularly multinational organizations, indicate the same contact point on all Declaration Forms submitted.